bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Form />, document.body);
 ```

-If your component is updating for other reasons, you can use the special property `copy` to prevent the input element from updating.
+If your component needs to update for other reasons, you can use the special `copy` prop to prevent the input element from updating.
+The `copy` prop is a boolean which prevents an element and children from rerendering.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";